hakobe/homura/README.md

 This is a IRC bouncer written in JavaScript for Node.js.
 The name "homura" is from [madoka](http://www.madoka.org/) which is the IRC bouncer I used first ;)

 This project is under *DEVELOPMENT*.
-APIs are unstable and some important features have not been implemented yet.
+APIs are unstable and features are not implemented yet.

 ## Synopsis